Here are some men's stories. These men had their lives 'turned upside down' at midlife. They tell what happened to them, and how their lives are now.

 I think a lot of people begin to worry that their life is over when their bodies start slowing down, but you can still have a great life.
 You just have to accept that your body can't do what it could a while ago.
 But your mind is better, and your body can still do a lot, if you keep it in shape.

 The other thing is not to be afraid to ask people.
 Talk to people who have similar problems.
 Too many people think they are the only ones having a problem, but by talking to others, you can find out you are not alone, and you can find good information about how to handle things.

 A good number of the guys I used to play ball with got so they would go drink beer and talk about ball.
 They should call it ‘baseball anonymous'.
 Just because you can't do what you used to do doesn't mean you shouldn't do anything.
-You've got to stay active, but just not at the level
+You've got to stay active, but just not at the level you used to.

 I walk every day, and when I am travelling I sometimes get out of the routine, so when I get home it can be kind of hard to get started again, but I make myself start, and then pretty soon I'm back into it.